GerHobbelt/owemdjee/README.md

   - **removed**; reason: we've decided on using `crow` as the main server framework.
 Second choices are `civetweb` and `h2o`.
 This GNU library is way too 'Unix-is-the-world' oriented for a smooth portable dev experience.

-- ~~**libsmile** [🌐](https://github.com/pierre/libsmile) -- ["Smile" format](https://en.wikipedia.org/wiki/Smile_%28data_interchange_format%29), i.e. a compact binary JSON format~~

-  - **removed**; reason: for binary format record serialization we will be using `bebop` exclusively.
-All other communications will be JSON/JSON5/XML based.

 - ~~**log4cplus** [🌐](https://github.com/log4cplus/log4cplus)~~

-  - **removed**; reason: we've decided on using `glog` as the logging library for everything. log4cplus, at the same time, is a tad too much.
+  - **removed**; reason: we've decided on using `glog`/`spdlog` as the logging library for everything. `log4cplus`, at the same time, is a tad too much.
 (I consider `log4j` et al *overdone* as it caters to every need instead of just providing those things as contrib code which can be integrated at need -- should not be as far run-time configurable as it currently is.)

 - ~~**lua** [🌐](https://github.com/lua/lua)~~